 Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 7 credits in all enrollments for this course.
-P: EEP 201 or EEP 255 R: Open only to Environmental Economics and Policy majors.
+P: EEP 255 R: Open to undergraduate students in the Environmental Economics and Policy Major.
 Approval of department; application required.
 SA: PRM 490